Welcome to SUNY New Paltz!

 Hawk Dollars are funds deposited to your ID card that can be used at campus dining services locations, the Campus Bookstore and the vending machines around campus.
 Hawk Dollars are also accepted at several local businesses.
 Stop by the ID/Meal plan office in the Student Union Building (room 100) to sign up.
 More information can be found on the New Paltz CAS website.

 Hudson Heritage Federal Credit Union is located in the basement of the Haggerty Administration Building and can be contacted by phone at 845-257-2600.
-An ATM is also located on the first floor of the Student Union Building.
+ATM machines are located on the first floor of the Student Union Building and in Hasbrouck Dining Hall.

 The SUNY New Paltz Bookstore is a resource for more than textbooks!
 In addition to snacks, beverages, technology, cosmetics, gifts, and gear, the Bookstore carries a wide selection of apparel and logo gifts, many featuring Hugo the Hawk.
 Visit the Bookstore's website for more information.